yldio/yld.io/docs/scripts.md

 yarn build:lambda
 ```

-This command will build our meetup lambda.
+This command will build our lambdas using the [netlify-lambda](https://github.com/netlify/netlify-lambda) package.

+See [here](../README.md#ƛ-netlify-lambda-automated-deployments) for details on how the lambdas are used.

 ```bash
 yarn build
 ```

-This will run all our build scripts.
+This will run all our build:\*\* scripts.

 Any questions feel free to create an issue :)